bjnath/numpy-1/doc/source/user/introducing.rst

 ==============================================================================

-NumPy arrays are homogeneous -- which is to say that all elements in every dimension must have the same datatype -- say, 64-bit floating point.
-On the other hand, NumPy offers many choices beyond Python's float and integer.
+NumPy arrays are homogeneous -- which is to say that all elements in every dimension must have the same datatype, say 64-bit floating point.
-Scientists need control over data's compactness, numeric range, precision, and so on.
-NumPy gives two dozen types to choose from. `Try it out <introducing_numpy>`_. `Learn more <introducing_numpy>`_.
+The choices, however, far exceed Python's float and integer.
+Scientists need control of their data's size, numeric range, precision, and so on.
+NumPy gives two dozen types to choose from. `Try it out <introducing_numpy>`_.
+`Learn more <introducing_numpy>`_.

+The type need not be a number; it can be a string, a C-style record with named fields, or another array embedded in the first.
+Another type is a homogeneity
-There's a loophole to homogeneneity, the object array, which can point to arbitrary Python objects.
-It's homogeneous in the sense that all its elements are pointers. `Try it out <introducing_numpy>`_. `Learn more <introducing_numpy>`_.
+loophole: The "object" type allows the array to incorporate arbitrary Python objects.
+The array is still homogeneous because object elements are pointers.
+`Try it out <introducing_numpy>`_. `Learn more <introducing_numpy>`_.

-Formally, NumPy arrays are called `ndarrays`, but this site almost always uses the simpler (and also legal)  `array`.
+Formally, NumPy arrays are called `ndarrays`, but everyone uses the simpler (and also legal) term `array`.

 Up to 32 dimensions
 ==============================================================================

 An array can have up to 32 dimensions, each of arbitrary length.
-A tuple identifies each cell uniquely.
-When indexing, it isn't necessary to make the tuple explicit, so a 3-dimensional array `a` might be indexed as
+A tuple, one element per dimension, identifies each cell uniquely.

+In an index the tuple is implied, allowing users to simply write

 a[7,5,31]

-meaning
+rather than

 a[(7,5,31)]